alterasc/alterasc.github.io/docs/Spells.md

 The joints of a creature affected by this spell stiffen and swell, making movement painful and slow.
 The target takes 1d6 points of nonlethal damage per caster level.
 Additionally, the target takes a –4 penalty to Dexterity and its movement speed decreases by 10 feet; these additional effects last for 1 minute per caster level.
 A successful save halves the nonlethal damage and negates the penalty to Dexterity and movement.

-Warpriest 4, Witch 4, Wizard 4, Cleric 4, Magus 4, Shaman 4, Dread Knight 4, Skulking Hunter 4
+Warpriest 4, Witch 4, Wizard 4, Cleric 4, Magus 4, Shaman 4, Dread Knight 4, Faithful Paragon 4, Skulking Hunter 4

 `2bba038472a64f67b235674c7e27d90c`
 `RigorMortisAbility`